apache/echarts-doc/en/option/series/bar.md

 ## stack(string) = null
 Name of stack.
-On the same category axis, the series with the same `stack` name would stack.
+On the same category axis, the series with the same `stack` name would be put on top of each other.

 ## barWidth(number) = null
 The width of the bar.
 Adaptive when not specified.